-The design of the German wage-setting system offers the opportunity to explicitly distinguish between the effects of union power as measured by union density and the actual bargaining outcome measured by different different regimes of collective bargaining coverage.
+The design of the German wage-setting system suggests to distinguish explicitly between union power as measured by union density and actual bargaining outcomes measured by different regimes of collective bargaining coverage.
 Using data from the German Structure of Earnings Survey (GSES) 2001, a newly available linked employer-employee data set, we simultaneously analyze both channels of union impact on the structure of wages.

-Employing OLS and quantile wage regressions, we find that the share of employees subject to collective bargaining or firm-level agreements has a positive impact on the average wage-firms which employ a collective contract on average pay higher wages.
+Employing OLS and quantile wage regressions, we find that the firm-level share of employees subject to collective bargaining or firm-level agreements has a positive impact on the average wage-firms which employ a collective contract on average pay higher wages.
 As Card and de la Rica (2006) reckon, higher wages in firm-level contracts are at least partially a non-competitive phenomenon.

-However, individual benefits are higher for uncovered employees-ceteris paribus, individual coverage by a collective contract results in a lower average wage.
+Yet, individual bargaining coverage in a covered firm ceteris paribus shows a negative impact both on the wage level and on wage dispersion.
 The negative impact of individual coverage is stronger at higher quantiles of the conditional wage distribution.
 Collective bargaining coverage thus reduces wage inequality.
 The findings are in line with the hypothesis that firms apply collective agreements in order to follow a transparent wage policy.
-However, a risk premium is paid to individuals who do not subject themselves to collective bargaining coverage.
+However, a risk premium is paid to workers in a covered firm who are not paid according to a collective contract, i. e., to those who are not covered individually.
+These workers tend to be the more successful workers in the firm and tend not to be unionized.
+Their wages are determined by negotiations of the individual worker with the firm.
+Wages of these workers are particularly high in successful firms for which the coverage effect is also high since collective agreements can extract higher rents from the firms.

-We also find significant effects of net union density on the wage level and on wage dispersion.
-A higher share of union members in the relevant labor market segment is ceteris paribus associated with a lower wage, and the effect is strongest among uncovered individuals and at the upper end of the wage distribution.
-So union power also reduces wage dispersion.
-In line with an insurance motive of union representation, unions' equity considerations even overcompensate their strive for higher wage levels.
+Having controlled for the varieties of coverage considered, we also find significant effects of net union density on the wage level and on wage dispersion.
+A higher share of union members in a relevant labor market segment is ceteris paribus associated with lower wages, and the effect is strongest among uncovered individuals and at the upper end of the wage distribution.
+At the same time, a higher union density reinforces the positive wage effects of coverage at the firm level.
+A higher union density also reduces wage dispersion.
+This is in line with an insurance motive of union representation.
+However, the uniform decline of wages in the uncovered sector across the entire wage distribution in response to an increase in union density requires a further explanation.
+This finding may be due to a decline of firms' capital investment when union density increases (Vogel 2007) or to downward pressure on wages because of an increase in labor supply in the uncovered sector brought about by higher wages-and thus lower employment-in the covered sector.
+Our analysis does not allow us to distinguish between these two hypotheses, which should be explored in future research.